Elexacaftor/tezacaftor/ivacaftor: Medical uses

-The combination is indicated for the treatment of people aged six years and older who have cystic fibrosis with a F508del mutation or other mutations in the CFTR gene.
+The combination is indicated for the treatment of people aged two years and older who have cystic fibrosis with a F508del mutation or other mutations in the CFTR gene.

 Side effects

-The most common side effects affecting more than 5% of patients are headache, upper respiratory tract infection, abdominal pain, diarrhea, rash, alanine aminotransferase increase, nasal congestion, blood creatine phosphokinase increase, aspartate aminotransferase increase, rhinorrhea, rhinitis, influenza, sinusitis and blood bilirubin increase.
+The most common side effects affecting more than 5% of patients are headache, upper respiratory tract infection, abdominal pain, diarrhea, rash, alanine aminotransferase increase, nasal congestion, blood creatine phosphokinase increase, aspartate aminotransferase increase, rhinorrhea, rhinitis, influenza, sinusitis, and blood bilirubin increase.

 Interactions

 Concomitant use with CYP3A inducers is not recommended.
 Dosage must be adjusted with moderate or strong CYP3A inhibitors.

-Other drugs with the potential for interaction include: warfarin, digoxin, statins, glyburide, nateglinide, repaglinide.
+Other drugs with the potential for interaction include warfarin, digoxin, statins, glyburide, nateglinide, and repaglinide.

 Pharmacology

 Cystic fibrosis and CFTR

 Cystic fibrosis is an autosomal recessive genetic disorder of the CFTR protein which reduces chloride and sodium ion transport through the cell membrane, causing thicker than normal mucus secretions.
 The CFTR protein is found in epithelial cells of the lung, liver, pancreas, digestive tract, and reproductive tracts.
 CFTR has a role in the production of mucus, sweat, and digestive fluids.
 The thickened mucus can lead to inflammation, respiratory infections, and clogged ducts.